Katharine Cornell: Theatres, media and research centers

 The Tisbury Town Hall on Martha's Vineyard houses a theatre on its second floor.
 Originally known as Association Hall, it was renamed "The Katharine Cornell Theater" in her honor and later, her memory.
 A donation from her estate provided the funds for renovation (lighting, heating, elevator) as well as decoration of four large murals depicting Vineyard life and legend by local artist Stan Murphy.
 The Katharine Cornell Theater is a popular venue for plays, music, movies and more.
 Her gravesite and memorial are located next door to the Theater.

 There is another theater space at the State University of New York at Buffalo named The Katharine Cornell Theatre in her honor.
 Many student productions are presented there year-round.
 Comedian Mark Russell performed many of his PBS shows there during its run between 1975 and 2004.

 The Katharine Cornell–Guthrie McClintic Special Collections Reading Room was dedicated in April 1974 at the New York Public Library for the Performing Arts at Lincoln Center.
 The Billy Rose Theatre Division at the library holds extensive archival and special collections materials related to Cornell and McClintic.

 Smith College has a collection of Cornell's papers dating from 1938 to 1960, plus additional materials in the papers of Nancy Hamilton.

 The New York Public Library contains correspondence between Russian dance critic Igor Stupnikov and Cornell's assistants Nancy Hamilton and Gertrude Macy in the Billy Rose Theater Archive.

-Cornell donated some of her costumes designed by famed Russian fashion designer Valentina to the Museum of the City of New York.
+Cornell donated some of her costumes designed by the famed Russian fashion designer Valentina to the Museum of the City of New York.
 They include costumes for her roles in Cleopatra and Antigone.

 Cornell and Quayle also recorded for LP a scene from Barretts, and Cornell recited a selection of poetry by Elizabeth Barrett from Sonnets from the Portuguese.
 Cornell's short scene in Stage Door Canteen can be viewed on YouTube.
 In it, she recites some lines from Romeo and Juliet.

 Cornell was the narrator for The Unconquered, a 1954 documentary about the life of her friend Helen Keller.